muan6743/muan6743/README.md

 ### Project 2: Exploratory Data Analysis (Data Science)
 Conducted exploratory data analysis on a dataset related to real estate prices.
 Leveraged Python libraries like Pandas, Matplotlib, and Seaborn to visualize data patterns and gain insights.

+### Project 3: Cuurency Converter
+A simple currency converter application built with TypeScript.
+This app allows users to convert an amount from one currency to another using up-to-date exchange rates fetched from the ExchangeRatesAPI.

+### Python Development Projects:
+This Repository related to diffrent types of Python development projects from beginner to intermediate.

 ## Coding Practices